 The Chapter Manager shall be responsible for determining whether secondary employment adversely affects job performance with the Chapter.
 In the event that the Chapter Manager is at issue, the Chapter President shall make that determination.

+Honoraria and/or compensation received for occasional seminars, speeches, or presentations are not deemed to be second or outside employment and are not subject to these provisions.

 2. Procedures for requesting secondary employment: